Vestibular physiotherapy: A vital component of treatment in disorders of the balance system

 - Head movements that provoke dizziness resulted in faster recovery.

 The exercises used for vestibular rehabilitation include physical therapy for vestibular hypofunction and canalith repositioning therapy for benign paroxysmal positional vertigo (BPPV) as the latter is also a form of physical therapy.
-This chapter delves on the benefits of physical therapy for vestibular hypofunction and other causes of unsteadiness / imbalance; canalith repositioning therapy has been described in detail in section 2 of this module and is not included here as this modality of physical therapy is best done by the clinician himself and not by the physical therapist.
+This chapter delves on the benefits of physical therapy for vestibular hypofunction and other causes of unsteadiness / imbalance; canalith repositioning therapy is a separate entity and is not included here as this modality of physical therapy is best done by the clinician himself who thoroughly understands the nuances of vestibular structure and function and not by the physical therapist.

 Objective of physical therapy